 In the NICU

+We look forward to working with you and your family.
 You are encouraged to spend as much time with your baby as you wish any time day or night; you can phone at any time and as often as you need, especially if you are worried about your baby.
+Your bedside nurse is always available for your questions.
+Parents are essential caregivers, not visitors.

 From the start, make it your goal to form a working relationship with the healthcare team; help us keep in touch with you.
-It is important that the nursery knows where you can be reached.
+It is important that we know where you can be reached.
 Please make sure your contact number is up to date.

 Participate in morning rounds.
 As a partner in your baby's care, you are welcome to participate in morning rounds at your baby's bedside.
 Rounds are when the medical staff come to the bedside to check on your baby's progress.
 Please ask the nurse or doctor to explain if you have any concerns about your baby's care.
 Feel free to write down your questions and the doctor's or nurse's answers.